rockysingh/sikh-api/README.md

 ## Demo
 This will be coming soon.

+## CI

+This is the CI url: https://travis-ci.org/rockysingh/sikh-api

+Note: Currently only the Master branch is built.
+Once the master is built the plan is to use continous deployment on the server.

 ## Prerequisites

 To install the local Sikh API locally, please ensure you have the following packages installed on your local build box.